aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/dbf-to-xltm/_index.md

 ---
 title: PHP DBF to XLTM - DBF to XLTM Converter
 description: Aspose Excel.
-Convert DBF to XLTM quickly and easily with Aspose.Cells.
-PHP DBF to XLTM.
-PHP Save DBF to XLTM.
-Save DBF as XLTM using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert DBF to XLTM format, enabling seamless saving of DBF data into XLTM format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert DBF to XLTM in PHP., Save DBF to XLTM using PHP., PHP DBF to XLTM saveformat., DBF to XLTM Converter., PHP Save DBF as XLTM]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart DBF files to XLTM Converter for PHP., Convert DBF to XLTM in PHP., DBF files to XLTM Conversion in PHP., Leverage intelligent data processing to automatically parse and save DBF into XLTM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}